 Republishing Photos & Illustrations

-Images shot by KHN staff photographers or reporters may be available for republication for noncommercial purposes.
+Images shot by KHN staff photographers or reporters may be available for republication for noncommercial purposes purposes for use only with the original story the photo(s) was published.
 KHN often contracts with freelance photographers who usually, but not always, allow their work to be published by our media partners with the original story.

 When KHN licenses editorial photos from wire services like The Associated Press and Getty Images, we cannot grant republishing rights to those, while we can for some Getty Images illustrations.